pawanit17/spring/README.md

   - Spring Data - For connections to databases

 # Annotations
+- Earlier versions of Spring use XML for wiring the different bean classes together.
+But now Spring uses Annotations for wiring components together.
 - Spring uses several annotations to do special processing.
 Annotations give special meaning to functions and classes.
 - For example, in the below code @SpringBootApplication and @Autowired give the meaning that the application is a SpringBootApplication and that the instance will be auto-writed ( instantiated by Spring and assigned ) automatically.
 This second part is IoC and Dependency Injection framework.